athul-jose00/athul-jose00/README.md

 # 💫 About Me
 Hi!
-I'm **Athul Jose**, a Computer Science student passionate about **Full-Stack Web Development**, **Data Science**, and **Machine Learning**.
-I specialize in building scalable web applications using the **MERN stack**, and I'm continuously exploring the power of AI and data-driven solutions.
-As someone transitioning from a non-tech background, I'm committed to lifelong learning and love collaborating on meaningful tech projects.
+I'm **Athul Jose**, a Computer Science student specializing in full-stack web development and machine learning.
+Proficient in Python, the MERN stack, and deploying scalable applications.
+Currently focused on building data-driven solutions and advancing expertise in artificial intelligence.
+Open to collaboration and new challenges.

 ---